The Grand Tour season 4 Madagascar special release date – when is A Massive Hunt on Amazon Prime Video?

 The Grand Tour season 4 Madagascar special release date

-The Grand Tour presents: A Massive Hunt will launch on Friday 18th December on Amazon Prime Video.
+The Grand Tour presents: A Massive Hunt was supposed to launch on Friday 18th December on Amazon Prime Video, but in an early Christmas treat for fans, the show was released a day early, on Thursday 17th December.

 Following their perilous watery escapades in the Mekong, the intrepid trio find themselves back on four wheels for their latest adventure on the exotic islands of Reunion and Madagascar.